xcarrascosa/LaMusa/La musa.materials/Release/source.txt

 The musa (f) is here.
 The musa is a woman. "[if espectante][line break]La musa espera que escribas en el libro del destino.[otherwise]No puedes dejar de mirar a tu musa."
 The musa can be complacida or espectante.
 The musa is espectante.
 The description of the musa is "[line break]Tan bella como oscura, irradia una rojiza luz maléfica que envuelve tu ser y tu libro, impregnando las páginas con sangre.".
-Understand "luz", "mujer", "lilith" as the musa.
+Understand "luz", "mujer", "lilith", "espalda", "cuerpo", "figura", "pelo", "cabello" as the musa.
 Some ojos (m) are part of the musa.
 Understand "mirada", "ojo", "sangre", "ceniza", "cenizas", "oscuridad", "punto", "apoyo" as the ojos.